Timothycannella/narrative-visualization/README.md

 # Covering the Spread: A Narrative Visualization of NFL Betting Trends

-This project is an interactive narrative visualization that explains and explores NFL betting trends — specifically, what it means to *cover the spread* and how teams have performed against it over time.
-It uses the **martini glass structure**, progressing from a guided narrative into interactive exploration.
+This project is an interactive narrative visualization that explains and explores NFL betting trends specifically, what it means to cover the spread and how teams have performed against it over time.
+It uses the martini glass structure, progressing from a guided narrative into interactive exploration.

 ## Project Goal